 When applying to the Green Talents Competition, you will be asked to name German experts (mandatory requirement) you would like to virtually meet during the Science Forum if you are selected (see individual appointments).
 These experts must be based in Germany but neither do they have to work at any of the “Science sessions” institutions nor be a member of the jury.
 You can nominate someone of your choice but you should bear in mind that these virtual one-on-one conversations are intended to help you find a host for your research stay the following year.
 You should, therefore, consider someone from your own field of expertise and start to think about what you would potentially discuss with them.
 The appointments will be completely organised by the Green Talents team.
 Please do not contact any expert yourself.

-When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you, arrange meetings and plan accommodation and transport for the participants.
+When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you, arrange meetings and plan accommodation and transport.
 Unfortunately, we cannot always guarantee that the nominated persons will be available.
 Therefore, we kindly ask you to list five experts you would like to meet.
 Please also refrain from contacting the experts at any point prior to your appointment unless this has been previously communicated with us.

 We have put together some information that may prove to be of use if you are facing difficulties in identifying a German expert.